 April through OctoberMonday through Friday: $2 per vehicle in-state; $4 per vehicle out-of-stateBuses: $10 per bus (a bus is a vehicle that holds more than 9 passengers)Weekends and Holidays$3 per person in-state, $5 per person out-of-stateBuses: per person November through MarchHonor System in effect: $2 per vehicle in-state; $4 per vehicle out-of-stateBuses: $10 (a bus is a vehicle that holds more than 9 passengers)

-Admitted Free: Children buckled in safety seats, senior citizens 62 & older with the Golden Age Pass (requires one-time $10 administrative fee), people with the Access Maryland State Park Pass for persons with disabilities, members of the Maryland National Guard & all active duty military personnel who display their active military identification card (complimentary access is permitted for card holder only).
+Admitted Free: Children buckled in safety seats, senior citizens 62 & older with the Golden Age Pass (requires one-time $10 administrative fee), people with the Universal Disability Pass for persons with disabilities, members of the Maryland National Guard & all active duty military personnel who display their active military identification card (complimentary access is permitted for card holder only).

 Entry service charges are not included in pavilion/shelter rental costs; they are in addition to those costs.
 Those wanting to prepay the service charges need to contact the park office before the reservation date.